Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 # Footnotes

-[^LLdef]: I'm fairly sure my prose description there is the same as a formal definition, and it feel a bit nicer to think about than the ones you can find on [Wikipedia](https://en.wikipedia.org/wiki/LL_grammar#Formal_definition).
+[^LLdef]: I'm fairly sure my prose description there is the same as a formal definition, and it feel a bit nicer to think about than [the ones you can find on Wikipedia](https://en.wikipedia.org/wiki/LL_grammar#Formal_definition).

 [^table]: Technically you'd need to see {%latex%} A₁ {%endlatex%} and {%latex%} A₂ {%endlatex%} as separate symbols and duplicate the rules for {%latex%} A {%endlatex%}, resulting in a larger grammar in correspondence with the larger table.
 But I couldn't be bothered, and the parse table as shown works just as well.
 This is relevant to the code size of a recursive descent parser too, since you can just reuse the code for rules 2 and 3 instead of having duplicate code for the two extra rules.
 What's a recursive descent parser?
 That comes just a little later in the post, so keep reading ;)

+[^nondet]: Yes, there are non-deterministic context-free languages.
+Those are the context-free languages that can only be parsed with a non-deterministic PDA.
+Since this post is about deterministic parsers, we'll ignore the non-deterministic languages.

 [^LLR]: While I find the [Wikipedia article on LLR](https://en.wikipedia.org/wiki/LL_grammar#Regular_case) confusing, and it makes a good case for why it's not really used, I'm still somewhat intrigued.
 This is one of those things that will stay on my reading list for a while I think, something I still want to understand further...

-[^indirect-recursion]: Indirect left recursion is even worse in LL, because the direct version can still be dealt with by an automatic grammar rewrite algorithm.
+[^indirect-recursion]: _Indirect_ left recursion is even worse in LL.
+At least the direct version can still be dealt with by an automatic grammar rewrite algorithm.
 That's more or less what the node-reparenting trick mentioned at the end of the LL section does.
-Similarly, there are automatic grammar rewrites for direct right-recursion for LR, and indirect right recursion is more problematic...
+Similarly, there are automatic grammar rewrites for direct right-recursion for LR, and indirect right recursion can be more problematic...

+[^inlining]: Actually, I checked in [Compiler Explorer](https://godbolt.org/) how this turns out, and while `s7` is inlined and compiled away entirely, adapting `box1` to consume directly will make the assembly at `opt-level=3` smaller.
+Adding an `#[inline]` hint on `consume` helps as well.
+Though I may just be seeing the effect of uniform error messages through `consume`.
+Actually following and understanding the optimised assembly code is a pain, so I just clicked around a bit to verify that the example code is reduced to a state machine with jumps and labels instead of using function `call` instructions.
+So that's neat, basically what I was hoping for :)

 [^graphviz]: I hope you appreciate how much time it took to find example grammars to steal (or occasionally develop myself) and especially how much time it took to get GraphViz to output somewhat decent automata of those examples!